achertkoev/achertkoev.github.io/_posts/2018-01-22-SignalR_core_how_to.md

 We use the `UseSignalR` method for configuring our routes table: every `/currency` http request will be handled by our `CurrencyHub` class.

-If everything have been done in a proper way then the next output should be appeared:
+If everything has been done in a proper way then the next output should appear:

 ![signalr_first_currency](/images/post/signalr_first_currency.png)

-Fow now your backend part of the application is fully configured and could be used as a base for a futher implementation.
-But as I've mentioned before, I'd like to implement a working sample and it's only a half of way ;)
+Now your backend part of the application is fully configured and could be used as a base for a futher implementation.
+But as I've mentioned before, I'd like to implement a working sample so we are only half way there ;)

 ## Sample implementation

 I'd like to implement a pretty straightforward stock currencies display.
-This display should contains information about a set of currencies and has an ability to update it in real-time (once per second) for every connected user simultaneously.
+This display should contain information about a set of currencies and this display should have the ability to update in real-time (once per second) for every connected user simultaneously.

 The sample contains three main parts:
-- Broadcaster as a component, which should fetch or listen an information about currency updates;
+- Broadcaster as a component, which should fetch or listen to information about currency updates;
-- Notifier as a component, which should notify all active connections with up-to-date data;
+- Notifier as a component, which should notify all the active connections with up-to-date data;
 - Display table as a currency information view;

-I've implemented a broadcaster with the usage of `IHostedService` ([https://blogs.msdn.microsoft.com/cesardelatorre/2017/11/18/implementing-background-tasks-in-microservices-with-ihostedservice-and-the-backgroundservice-class-net-core-2-x/](read more)).
-It's pretty usefull interface with a great benefit like hosting your component as an ASP.NET Core background worker:
+I've implemented a broadcaster with the usage of `IHostedService` ([read more](https://blogs.msdn.microsoft.com/cesardelatorre/2017/11/18/implementing-background-tasks-in-microservices-with-ihostedservice-and-the-backgroundservice-class-net-core-2-x/)).
+It's a pretty usefull interface with an amazing benefit, like hosting your component as an AspNetCore background worker:

 ```csharp
 public class CurrencyListenerService : IHostedService, IDisposable